talla-ui/talla-ui/docs/content/en/docs/topics/app-architecture/bindings.md

 In addition, bindings provide the following features:

-- **Source paths** instead of single property names can be used to watch _nested_ properties instead of a single property.
+- **Source paths** — instead of single property names can be used to watch _nested_ properties instead of a single property.
 - **Filters** can be added to manipulate or combine bound values.
-- **Callback** functions can be used to handle source updates, rather than setting a target property directly.
+- **Callback** functions can be used to handle source updates, rather than setting a target property directly (see Binding properties outside of views below).

-## Creating a binding {#create}
+## Creating a binding <!--{#create}-->

 To create a binding, you can use the {@link bound()} function (or one of the specific functions for the type of value you want to bind to, see below).
 This function returns a {@link Binding} object that you can use to configure the binding further, if needed.

 - {@link bound +}
 - {@link Binding +}

-Bindings are commonly used to set view properties dynamically — keeping business logic and calculations out of the view.
-View properties can be bound simply by passing the result of the {@link bound} function directly to the `ui` method.
-In JSX code, you can use the `bound` function directly in the JSX expression, or use the text binding syntax (see below).
+Bindings are commonly used to set view properties dynamically.
+Using `ui` functions and/or JSX, you can simply pass the result of the {@link bound} function to bind a particular view property.
+In JSX code, you can also use text binding syntax (see below).

 ```tsx
 // bind to the text property of a label